 As people of faith we affirmed that we live with respect in creation, that “we cherish and respect the diversity of life and celebrate the beauty of the Earth.
 For us as members of one family, love and caring are the basis of our relationships with one another and with nature.”
 (One Earth Community, 1992).

-Canada is home to half of the world’s mining and mineral exploration companies.
-United Church partners call us to respond to the grave injustices they face—environmental degradation, extrajudicial killings, incarceration, militarization, and intimidation of community leaders opposed to government policy.
+For well over a decade, United Church people have been aware of the widespread and credible allegations that Canadian companies are linked to serious human rights abuses overseas.
+United Church partners call us to respond to the grave injustices faced—environmental degradation, extrajudicial killings, incarceration, militarization, and intimidation of community leaders opposed to government policy.
 The United Church, as a member of the Canadian Network for Corporate Accountability, was greatly encouraged by the Minister of International Trade’s announcement in January 2018 regarding the creation of a Canadian Ombudsperson for Responsible Business Enterprise, the first of its kind in the world.

 - Call your member of Parliament and urge them to contact the Prime Minister’s Office right away.
 Tell them that an ombudsperson without the power to compel documents and testimony is not the ombudsperson we need!
 Feel free to use this sample script.
 You can find your member of Parliament's contact information by entering your postal code on the Parliament of Canada website.